roboticminstrel/data-science-notebooks/Digipen/README.md

 where K is the wave vector, W is the wind vector, k is the wave vector's magnitude, l = v^2/g is the largest wave that can arise at wind speed v at gravity g, and a is a global constant governing wave height.
 The last e factor is for eliminating waves with small wavelength to improve convergence.

-From there, all you need is a fast fourier transform to get the height field from the wave field:
+You can get the height field from the wave field like this:

 <img src="https://latex.codecogs.com/gif.latex?h(X,t)&space;=&space;\sum_K\tilde&space;h(K,t)e^{iK\cdot&space;X}" title="h(X,t) = \sum_K\tilde h(K,t)e^{iK\cdot X}" />

 For rendering, it's also very helpful to have an equation for surface normals, for lighting, surface reflection, and so on.
 The equation for the surface normals can be obtained from the gradient of the above equation:

 <img src="https://latex.codecogs.com/gif.latex?\nabla&space;h(X,t)&space;=&space;\sum_KiK\tilde&space;h(K,t)e^{iK&space;\cdot&space;X}" title="\nabla h(X,t) = \sum_KiK\tilde h(K,t)e^{iK \cdot X}" />

+so the final simulation actually involves performing two FFTs per frame.

 to generate the starting wave amplitudes: